taalojarvi/Nokia-Debloater/README.md

 5. In the same terminal window from before, run the command "./shell-script.sh""
 6. You will see a prompt on your phone, Tap on the always allow this PC option and tap Ok.

+> On MacOS

+1. Install adb-fastboot tools using the link above..
+2. Download "shell-script.sh" from the releases section
+3. Open a terminal in the location where you downloaded the script.
+For example, if your file is downloaded in "/home/user/downloads", open a terminal there, or open a regular terminal and run the command "cd /home/user/downloads/"
+4. Connect your phone to the PC.
+5. In the same terminal window from before, run the command "chmod 755 shell-script.sh" and then run "./shell-script.sh""
+6. You will see a prompt on your phone, Tap on the always allow this PC option and tap Ok.

 | If you are running adb for the first time, You might get an error like this - *No devices/emulators found*, If you did, Then please ensure that you have tapped the ok option on the prompt from your phone.